What went wrong: Tech troubles behind delay in Iowa results

 Glitches with a new mobile app Monday caused confusion, and some caucus organizers were forced to call in results for the state party to record manually, introducing delays and the possibility of human error.
 Iowa Democratic Party Chairman Troy Price said the delays were not the result of a hack or intrusion.

-The party said it expects to release data later Tuesday after manually verifying its data against paper backups.
+The party said it expects to release unofficial results later Tuesday after manually verifying its data against paper backups.

 Des Moines County Democratic Chair Tom Courtney said he heard that in precincts across his county, including his own, the mobile app was “a mess.”
 When precinct leaders called Democratic Party headquarters, “they weren’t answering the phones,” Courtney said.